Stay connected to patients, wherever they are

 Ask a patient how they feel, and you’ll get a subjective answer.
 However, measuring their health and behaviors through automated sensors delivers an entirely different level of insight that can truly improve the quality of care they receive.

-Everything from physiological data to environmental conditions can be monitored and made available for analysis and insight through cellular or Wi-Fi networks.
+Everything from physiological data to patient symptoms can be monitored and made available for analysis and insight through cellular or Wi-Fi networks.

 The use of wireless monitoring is increasing rapidly, with an estimated 2.2 million patients worldwide already using this technology according to recent research from Berg Insight.
 According to Berg Insight, industry analysts anticipate the number of patient connections facilitated by wireless monitoring will reach 4.9 million by 2016.
 In addition, Technavio estimates the global patient monitoring marketing will reach $9.3 billion by 2014.